Staff Questions and Answers

 Q: If I have to stay home with a sick child, do I need a doctor’s note to return to work?

-A: Critical infrastructure workers who have had an exposure may return to work, provided they self-monitor for symptoms, wear a mask for 14 days post-exposure (or according to agency’s directive), social distance themselves, disinfect and clean work spaces, and don’t share objects.
+A: Critical infrastructure workers who have had an exposure may return to work, provided they self-monitor for symptoms, wear a mask, social distance themselves, disinfect and clean work spaces, and don’t share objects.
+If a staff member has a confirmed positive case in their household, they should follow the screening criteria at their facility/workplace and follow the notification procedure for further instructions.

 Underlying medical conditions of staff and COVID-19